Dynamic light scattering

 What is dynamic light scattering used for?

-Other industries where DLS can be used for particle size distribution analysis include food and feed, cosmetics, construction materials, and pharmaceuticals, among many others.
+DLS can be used for particle size distribution analysis in food and feed, cosmetics, construction materials, or pharmaceuticals, among many others.
 The technique can also be used to characterize the size of proteins, carbohydrates, and other macromolecules.

 How does DLS analysis work?

-The principle of DLS is based on the theory of Brownian motion, which states that small particles move faster than larger particles in a liquid or gas medium.
+The principle of DLS is based on the theory of Brownian motion, which states that particles move randomly in a liquid or gas medium.
 During the analysis, the sample suspension is illuminated by a laser beam, leading to the laser light scattering in all directions as it hits the suspended particles.
-The intensity of the scattered light is affected by the physical properties of the particles, such as size and molecular weight.
-By measuring the changes in the intensity of light scattering, DLS allows for the particle size distribution to be determined.
+As smaller particles diffuse faster than larger ones, the measurement of the intensity fluctuation of the scattered light can be used to calculate the particle size distribution in the solution.

 Suitable samples and sample preparation

-DLS analysis is performed on liquid suspensions and dispersions, but solid particles may be analyzed after they have been dispersed in a suitable solvent.
+DLS analysis is performed on liquid suspensions and dispersions.
 The typical detectable size range is 0.3 nm to 10 µm.
 If larger particles are present, they may affect the reliability of the results.

 Strengths and limitations of dynamic light scattering